naholyr/node-fighters/README.md

 Some more specific abilites are available for specific units, you'll discover them :)

-Some units have a given "role", and are visually identifiable:
+Each unit is given a role, depending its abilities.
+Here are some examples:

 * Leader: a unit with "Flag" ability (it usually comes with "Motivate" ability too).
 * Medic: a unit with "Heal" ability.